 - PPC – Plains to Peaks Interest Group

 - PL-EVAL – Public Library Research & Evaluation

-- PUBLIB – Hosted by OCLC, forum for public librarians and those interested in public libraries
+- PUBLIB – International Federation of Library Associations and Institutions forum for public librarians and those interested in public libraries

 - pubyac (site under construction) – Youth librarianship focus, hosted by the Center for Children’s Books and affiliated with the Graduate School of Library and Information Science at the University of Illinois at Urbana-Champaign